apisec-inc/documentation/docs/SetupJiraTracker.md

 1. From the homepage select your project > Then, select the `Configurations` tab
 2. Select the `Integrations` tab from the top menu
 3. From the left menu select `Issue Tracker`
-4. Choose a Environment Name Profile
+4. Choose an Environment Name Profile
 5. Select `Jira` for the Issue Tracker
 6. Create New Issue Tracker Credentials by clicking on the button.
 Or, select from the Credentials dropdown if it's already created.